 Knowledge20ft 35366

-Our Maxbolt® Load Indicating Fasteners come in various shapes and sizes.
+Our Maxbolt™ Load Indicating Fasteners come in various shapes and sizes.
 They can be manufactured from standard ANSI materials or exotic materials.
 Each load indicating fastener is calibrated and tested to its proof load to assure that its performance will meet the designed tension requirements of the application.
 In most cases, load-monitoring cartridges can be retrofitted into customers’ bolts.

 Our newest creation, in this respect, is a Double Sided Pitbull™ Liner Washer.
-This washer was developed because, often times, a liner bolt is not initially manufactured long enough to allow for both the Pitbull™ Liner Washer and the Two Piece Sealing System to fit.
+This washer with teeth was developed because, often times, a liner bolt is not initially manufactured long enough to allow for both the Pitbull™ Torque Liner Washer and the Two Piece Sealing System to fit.
 Then, when an enlarged shell hole occurs as the mill ages, and needs a Pitbull™, the liner bolt must be replaced with a new, longer bolt to accommodate both systems.
 Now there is another option.
 The Double Sided Pitbull™ is the solution to accommodate both systems without requiring an entirely new, longer bolt.

 VFB pitbull-34047